-Wrecked Russian tank, skull and silence mark war anniversary
+People across the world gather to mark war anniversary

 U.K. Prime Minister Rishi Sunak stepped outside his office at No. 10 Downing Street, joining Ukraine’s ambassador and some Ukrainian soldiers being trained in the United Kingdom for a minute’s silence in commemoration of those killed in the fighting.

-King Charles III issued a message lauding the “remarkable courage and resilience” of the Ukrainian people.
+King Charles III published a message lauding the “remarkable courage and resilience” of the Ukrainian people.

+A teenage Ukrainian pianist forced to flee her country with her mother when the war broke out gave a solo performance at a shopping mall in the city of Liverpool in northwest England.

+Alisa Bushuieva, age 13, wore a traditional Ukrainian floral headband and dress as she played her country’s national anthem.

 Moscow planned no special events for Friday, as most Russians took a nationwide day off amid an extended public holiday.
 As part of authorities’ relentless effort to prevent any sign of dissent, police in some areas visited activists’ homes to warn them against trying to stage any demonstrations.

+Dozens of South Koreans and Ukrainian expatriates gathered outside the Russian Embassy in Seoul.
+They held candles and banners demanding the immediate withdrawal of Russian troops from Ukrainian territory.

+A peace rally was also held in Tokyo, and people placed flowers outside the Ukrainian consulate in Bali, Indonesia in tribute to those killed in the war.

-The commemorations of a grim year for Ukraine spread as far as Asia.
-As well as peace rallies in Tokyo and Seoul, Ukrainians living in Thailand gathered outside their embassy in Bangkok.
-About 50 people, many of whom were wearing national colors, sang the national anthem as an embassy official raised the flag.
+Ukrainians living in Thailand gathered outside their embassy in Bangkok.
+About 50 people, many wearing their national colors, sang the national anthem as an embassy official raised the flag.
 Several wept during a speech by the embassy’s charge d’affaires, in which he urged them to stay strong.

 Iliana Martsenyak, originally from the eastern Ukrainian city of Kharkiv, which has been pummeled by Russian barrages, wiped tears from her eyes as she spoke of how the anniversary made her feel.